-APHIS Characteristics - Live Animals (Bro eed / Variety A11) Code Name Definition PCSL Sultan (Poultry - Chicken) Sultans come to us from Turkey.
+APHIS Characteristics - Live Animals (Br eed / Variety A11) Code Name Definition PCSL Sultan (Poultry - Chicken) Sultans come to us from Turkey.
 They are strictly an ornamental fowl of very distinctive appearance.
 They have a large crest, muffs and beard, together with profuse feathering of the feet and legs.
 PCSM Silver Montazah (Poultry - Chicken) The Silver Montazah is the name given to the new variety which had been developed in the Montazah Poultry Research Farm from a cross between the Rhode Island Red and Dokki4, using systems of breeding coupled with selection.
 PCST Star (Poultry - Chicken) Stars are not recognized by the American Poultry Association and are just one of many hybrid sex-link crosses available on the market today.
 PCSY Styrian (Poultry - Chicken) The Styrian hen - Stajerka in Slovene, Altsteirer Huhn in German - is the native breed of hen in Slovene and Austrian Styria.
-PCSU Sumatra (Poultry - Chicken) Sumatras come from the island of Sumatra from which they take their name.
-PCSU Sumatra (Poultry - Chicken) Sumatras are an exceedingly rare breed of chicken with a personality closer to that of a wild game bird than a domestic chicken: they are thought to be closely related to the jungle fowl of the Far East.
+PCSU Sumatra (Poultry - Chicken) The Sumatra is a breed of chicken native of the island of Sumatra in Indonesia.
+These chickens were originally imported from Sumatra in 1847 to the U.S. and Europe as fighting cocks for the purpose of entertainment, but today the breed is primarily kept for exhibition.
 PCSX Sussex (Poultry - Chicken) Sussex originated in the county of Sussex, England where they were prized as a table fowl more than 100 years ago.
 PCTU Turken (Poultry - Chicken) Naked Neck is often called Turken.
 Some people think it is a cross between a chicken and a turkey.
 However, this is actually the result of a single gene that affects the arrangement of feather-growing tracts over the chicken's body.
 PCWF White-Faced Black Spanish (Poultry - Chicken) Coming from Spain, it arrived in the U.S. via the Caribbean Islands.
 Spanish are the oldest breed of chickens existing in the U.S. today.
 At one time known as "The Fowls of Seville", they were very popular in the South during the Colonial period.
 PCWY Wyandotte (Poultry - Chicken) The Silver Laced variety was developed in New York State and the others in the north and northeastern states in the latter part of the 19th century and early 20th century.
 PCYO Yokohama (Poultry - Chicken) Yokohamas are basically the same as the Phoenix, except the Yokohama has a Walnut comb as opposed to the Phoenix's single comb.
 Color patterns are also different, with the Yokohama's officially recognized patterns